-The prosecution has told the court that the trial is likely to last about six weeks, but defence counsel, Kay Bacchus-Baptiste has pointed out that four week, is a more realistic period.
+The prosecution has told the court that the trial is likely to last about six weeks, but defence counsel, Kay Bacchus-Baptiste said four weeks is a more realistic period.

 The prosecution and defence have agreed that some witnesses’ evidence will be formally read into the record, and some witnesses, who are overseas, will testify by video link.

-iWitness News was reliably informed that Jarvis’s legal team, which also includes Counsel Ronnia Durham-Balcombe, will argue self defence.
+iWitness News was reliably informed that Jarvis’ legal team, which also includes Counsel Ronnia Durham-Balcombe, will argue self defence.

 Jarvis is also charged with two counts of use of a firearm to aid in the commission of an offence, and one count each of aggravated burglary.

 He is also being tried on one count of assaulting and causing actual bodily harm to Pompey.